 Other Useful Information

-Not exactly common faults, but if your vehicle has a Powershift transmission, it won't hurt to know the following...
+Not exactly common faults, but if your vehicle has a powershift transmission, it won't hurt to know the following...

 ATSG Learning: Powershift DCT450 and 470

 If you’ve noticed transmission oil leaking from your vehicle, be sure to get it fixed as soon as possible.
-The oil in an automatic, such as a Powershift, is not just lubricant, it is also the hydraulic fluid use to operate the internal components.
+The oil in an automatic, such as a powershift, is not just lubricant, it is also the hydraulic fluid used to operate the internal components.
 If it is allowed to drop too low, the transmission will start to misbehave, and will likely damage the clutches if driven enough with this fault.